Ommie and the Magical Garden – Active Yoga for Children

 DISCLAIMER: We received Ommie and the Magical Garden in exchange for our honest opinion.
 All words, images and thoughts are my own and may not be copied without my permission.
 I have not been instructed what to write.

-A few months ago when I was worried about how stressed out Little Bean could get herself, she would get herself so upset that she didn’t know how to calm herself and afterwards she would be embarrassed and frightened by how out of control she could get.
-At that time I decided we should try doing Yoga together, so we began following a Yoga Challenge on YouTube and I’m pleased to say she took to it like a duck to water.
+A few months ago, when I was worried about how stressed out Little Bean could get herself, she would get so upset that she didn’t know how to calm herself, and afterwards, she would be embarrassed and frightened by how out of control she could get.
+At that time, I decided we should try doing Yoga together, so we began following a Yoga Challenge on YouTube, and I’m pleased to say she took to it like a duck to water.
 It also had the desired outcome in that she became calmer, more able to control herself and take herself away from a situation when she became upset.
-Not EVERY time but most of the time and that made us both much happier.
+Not EVERY time but most of the time, and that made us both much happier.

-Initially we would do Yoga in a morning before school but then we had to stop once when we were poorly for a week or so, and then again when I sprained my ankle.
+Initially, we would do Yoga in the morning before school, but then we had to stop once when we were poorly for a week or so, and then again, I sprained my ankle.
 I became aware that this meant that Little Bean had stopped Yoga too and could see that she missed it.
-Her 8th birthday was approaching and I knew that my Mum had bought Little Bean a new Yoga mat, clothes and accessories so it seemed like the perfect opportunity to get started again.
-Then an email landed in my Inbox telling me about a new Yoga Storybook for children and I knew it would be perfect for her.
+Her 8th birthday was approaching, and I knew that my Mum had bought Little Bean a new Yoga mat, clothes and accessories, so it seemed like the perfect opportunity to get started again.
+Then an email landed in my Inbox telling me about a new Yoga Storybook for children, and I knew it would be perfect for her.

 Ommie and the Magical Garden